stac-extensions/ml-aoi/README.md

 #### ml-aoi:split

 This field is optional.
-If not provided, its expected that the split property will be added later before consuming the items.
+If not provided, it is expected that the split property will be added later before consuming the items.

 #### bbox and geometry